-This course provides an introduction to the law of the European Union.
+This course provides an introduction to the law of the European Union (EU).
 We will discuss the theories of European integration and examine the constitutional and institutional structure of the EU.
-We devote substantial attention to the division of powers among the EU institutions and between the EU and its Member States.
+Substantial attention is devoted to the examination of the division of powers among the EU institutions and between the EU and its member states.
 Other topics include the enlargement of the EU, evolution of Fundamental Rights, the substantive law relating to the Common Market and the external relations of the EU.

 Although state monopolies in telecommunications are history, repercussions of that period are still palpable.
-Another factor giving competition in the IT sector a hard time is network effects which create a tendency towards natural monopolies.
+Another factor giving competition in the information technology sector is network effects which create a tendency towards natural monopolies.
 The task of competition law in that context is to keep markets open and to prevent abusive practices.
 The course will present the EU approach to these questions.
-On the one hand, the most prominent cases will be studied, like for example Microsoft, Intel and Google.
-On the other hand, the case law will be connected with the broader categories of innovation, intellectual property rights, standards, interoperability and strategic behavior.
+The most prominent cases will be studied, for example Microsoft, Intel and Google.
+Additionally, the case law will be connected with the broader categories of innovation, intellectual property rights, standards, interoperability and strategic behavior.

 This course examines the law of non-monetary remedies.
-It will focus on remedies such as injunctions, declaratory judgments, and apologies.
+It will focus on remedies such as injunctions, declaratory judgments and apologies.
 Many of the readings are theoretical or historical, and they focus primarily on the place of non-monetary remedies in the U.S. legal system.
-But the questions addressed go much deeper, for the law of remedies implicates fundamental questions about justice and the design of a legal system, including what it means to satisfy a wrong, the optimal timing of adjudication, access to courts, and judicial discretion.
+The questions addressed go much deeper for the law of remedies implicates fundamental questions about justice and the design of a legal system, including what it means to satisfy a wrong, the optimal timing of adjudication, access to courts, and judicial discretion.

 International Student Handbook: http://uhaifa.org/images/Pre-ArrivalInformationMarch2013.pdf